 Keegan, I think it would be to everyones' benefit if you could proofread and correct RSIN's response since there are a couple typos.
 Nothing that was your doing, it is just a few things to spell correct to make his response better.

-about 2 years ago · Comment ·
+over 2 years ago · Comment ·

 Promote your new release, event & more to 29,000+ people each month.